 Addiction is, unfortunately, a very common problem throughout the world.
 In the U.K alone, there are hundreds of thousands of individuals suffering from addiction.
 It can ruin our bodies, our minds, our relationships and essentially our lives.
 Addiction can be incredibly hard to deal with and can test the minds of even the strongest individual.
-This is especially true with a person with an addictive behavior.
+Resources like counseling or using a drug addiction hotline are becoming increasingly popular for those suffering, now that having an addiction is appreciated as an illness and not a choice.
+This is especially true with a person with addictive behavior.

 But what leads to addictions to things like drugs, alcohol and gambling and how are they formed?
 While life situations and unfortunate scenarios can contribute, our brain and our genetics can have a role in the development o addictive behaviors.
 With that in mind, this article is going to look at the role of both our brain and genetics within addiction.